creepersguitar/CI-project4/README.md

-The main parts that i have not had enough time to add are the deleting bookings as well as editing bookings and deleting account details. all of the main forms are done but the signup form does not send data to the /admin site The Styling on the logout, page is not done as i would not have enough time. (booking styles is part done) I have a little bit of code done for the automated testing as seen in backgroundcode/test_forms.py but i don't have enough code done for the tests.py files
+The main parts that i have not had enough time to add are the deleting bookings as well as editing bookings and deleting account details. all of the main forms are done but the signup form does not send data to the /admin site The Styling on the logout, page is not done as i would not have enough time. (booking styles is part done) I have a little bit of code done for the automated testing as seen in backgroundcode/test_forms.py but i don't have enough code done for the tests.py files and also because the CI database was being faulty.
 ## Features
 This section talks about the future features and features i have not had a chance to implement.
 ### Future features